cdeanj/nextflow-tychus/tychus-docs/output.rst

 Contig Annotation
 `````````````````

-* **Description**: The integrated contigs from the previous step are used as input to Prokka, a prokaryotic genome annotation tool used to identify genomic features of interest.
+* **Description**: The integrated contigs from the previous step are used as input to `Prokka <https://github.com/tseemann/prokka>`_, a prokaryotic genome annotation tool used to identify genomic features of interest.
 * **Directory**: AnnotatedContigs/
 * **File Names**: {dataset_id}*